Retroreflective Sheetings Used for Sign Faces

 Single-layer types, such as Type I or II, usually fail by gradually losing their retroreflective intensity.
 This is due to increasing opacity of the pigmented material caused by ultraviolet ray exposure due to sunlight.

-Multi-layer sheetings, such as Type III, often fail structurally - the outer colored layer delaminates and falls off, exposing the silver reflective underlayer to the elements, and ruining the contrast needed for legibility.
+Multi-layer sheetings, such as Type III through Type XI, often fail structurally - the outer colored layer delaminates and falls off, exposing the underlying reflective layer to the elements, and ruining the contrast needed for legibility.

 If properly applied and sealed to a good surface, most reflective sheetings are quite water, ice, and salt resistant.

-Special thanks to Seth Chalmers of Chalmers Engineering Company and H. Gene Hawkins Jr. of Texas Transportation Institute for their invaluable assistance in gathering this information.
+Special thanks to Seth Chalmers of Chalmers Engineering Company and H. Gene Hawkins Jr. of Texas A&M University for their invaluable assistance in gathering this information.

-More information may also be found from the Federal Highway Administration at
+More information may also be found at the Federal Highway Administration's webpages on sign retroreflectivity.

 FHWA Retroreflective Sheeting Identification Guide